Satyam/firmata-http-bridge/README.md

 Any other request will return with the contents of the `public` folder.
 Thus, the server can respond like a regular web server.

-A request to `http://localhost:8000`  will return the file `public/index.html` which contains an example of remote access.
+A request to `http://localhost:8000`  will return the file `public/index.html` which contains an example of remote access [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/server.ts#L53-L58).
-A request to `http://localhost:8000/someFile.txt`  will return the file `public/someFile.txt` if there is any.
+A request to `http://localhost:8000/someFile.txt`  will return the file `public/someFile.txt` if there is any [ :octocat: ](https://github.com/Satyam/firmata-http-bridge/blob/main/src/server.ts#L60-L65).
+In general, any request not fulfilled by any of the previous paths, will be tried on the `public/` folder.

 If no such file is found, it will return with a `404 -- Page Not Found` error.